 Note that this function needs only to be partially defined, namely only for regular expressions that are nullable.
-In case nullable fails, the string [a, b, c] cannot be matched by $r_1$ and the null value None is returned.
-Note also how this function makes some subtle choices leading to a POSIX value: for example if an alternative regular expression,
+In case nullable fails, the string [a, b, c] cannot be matched by r_1 and the null value None is returned.
+Note also how this function makes some subtle choices leading to a POSIX value: for example if an alternative regular expression, say $r_1 + r_2$, can match the empty string and furthermore r_1 can match the empty string, then we return a Left-value.
+The Right-value will only be returned if r_1 cannot match the empty string.

-The most interesting idea from Sulzmann and Lu [10] is the construction of a value for how $r_1$ can match the string [a, b, c] from the value how the last derivative, $r_4$ in Fig. 1, can match the empty string.
+The most interesting idea from Sulzmann and Lu [11] is the construction of a value for how r_1 can match the string [a, b, c] from the value how the last derivative, r_4 in Fig. 1, can match the empty string.
 Sulzmann and Lu achieve this by stepwise "injecting back" the characters into the values thus inverting the operation of building derivatives, but on the level of values.
 The corresponding function, called inj, takes three arguments, a regular expression, a character and a value.
-For example in the first (or right-most) inj-step in Fig. 1 the regular expression $r_3$ , the character c from the last derivative step and $v_4$ , which is the value corresponding to the derivative regular expression $r_4$ .
-The result is the new value $v_3$ .
-The final result of the algorithm is the value $v_1$ .
+For example in the first (or right-most) inj-step in Fig. 1 the regular expression r_3 , the character c from the last derivative step and v_4 , which is the value corresponding to the derivative regular expression r_4 .
+The result is the new value v_3 .
+The final result of the algorithm is the value v_1 .
 The inj function is defined by recursion on regular expressions and by analysing the shape of values (corresponding to the derivative regular expressions).